akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *These focus on the most pedagogically rich chapters.*
 *The optional **Knight’s Challenge** is a deeper question.*
-TODO> Recheck all questions against their chapters in case of chapter drift.

 ---

 ## Chapter 1 – The geese know a stranger’s fear (Chase Scene)